-IN WARNING

-APPLIANCES FOR COMFORT HEATING Cooking appliances need fresh air for safe operation.
-Before operation:

-(1) Open overhead vent or turn on exhaust fan.
+IT IS NOT SAFE TO USE COOKING APPLIANCES FOR COMFORT HEATING Cooking appliances need fresh air for safe operation.
+Before operation: (1) Open overhead vent or turn on exhaust fan.
 (2) Open window.

-FAILURE TO COMPLY COULD RESULT IN DEATH OR SERIOUS INJURY
+FAILURE TO COMPLY COULD RESULT asphyxiation is greater when the appliance is used for long periods of time.
+Failure to comply could result in death or serious injury.

 Unlike homes, the amount of oxygen supply is limited due to the size of the recreational vehicle, and proper ventilation when using the cooking appliance(s) avoids dangers of asphyxiation.
-It is especially important that cooking appliances not be used for comfort heating, as the danger of asphyxiation is greater when the appliance is used for long periods of time.
-Failure to comply could result in death or serious injury.
+It is especially important that cooking appliances not be used for comfort heating, as the danger of